Capacity Maximization for FAS-assisted Multiple Access Channels: System Model

 \subsection{Signal Model}

-As shown in Fig.~\ref{system_model}, we consider a narrow-band mmWave uplink system where $U$ users simultaneously communicate with the BS.
+As depicted in Fig.~\ref{system_model}, we consider a narrow-band mmWave uplink system in which $U$ users simultaneously communicate with the BS using the same time-frequency resource.
 The BS is equipped with an $M$-antenna uniform linear array (ULA) with antenna spacing $d = \frac{\lambda}{2}$, where $\lambda$ is the wavelength.
-Each user is equipped with an $N_u$-antenna linear FAS of size $W_u$, and each antenna can be instantly switched to any position in a FAS.\footnote{This structure can be seen as an approximation of an RF pixel-based linear FAS that has many compact antenna pixels, among which $N_u$ pixels can be activated at each time \cite{new2023information}.
+Each user is equipped with an $N_u$-antenna linear FAS of size $W_u$, and each antenna can be instantly switched to any position in a FAS.\footnote{Each antenna structure can be seen as a reconfigurable pixel-based linear FAS that has many tiny pixels, among which certain number of pixels and their connections are activated at each time to switch between many reconfigurable states \cite{zhang2024pixel}.
 Using this technology, it is possible to switch the antennas with almost no time delay.
-Also, extension to a two-dimensonal (2D) FAS surface at each user is possible but at the expense of complication in the notations.
-We opt for the one-dimensional (1D) FAS case for simplicity.} Let $w_{u, n} \in [0, W_u]$ denote the position of the $n$-th antenna of user $u$ and $\bm w_u = [w_{u, 1}, \dots, w_{u, N_u}]^T$.
-Note that antennas on the same FAS should be in different positions.
-Then, the received signal at the BS is given by
+Also, extension to a two-dimensional (2D) FAS surface at each user is possible but at the expense of complication in the notations.
+We opt for the one-dimensional FAS case for simplicity.} Let $w_{u, n} \in [0, W_u]$ denote the position of the $n$-th antenna of user $u$ and $\bm w_u = [w_{u, 1}, \dots, w_{u, N_u}]^T$.
+Note that the antennas on the same FAS should be in different positions.
+Then the received signal at the BS is given by